usamazf/async-PySyft/README.md

 #### Explanation:

-The above commands with run 5 workers each on Machine 1 and Machine 2.
+The above commands will run 5 workers each on Machine 1 and Machine 2.
 Machine 1 will have workers with ranks 0-4 and Machine 2 will have workers with rank 5-9.

 > **_NOTE:_**
 > The world size (--world flag) should always be the total number of workers across all machines.
 The starting rank (--rank flag) should always be exclusive and continuous